7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 Due to the lower prices of most of the guitars I’ve recommended above, the majority are going to be either full laminate, or laminate back and sides with a solid top.

 Solid wood is exactly as it sounds – one solid piece of wood.
-Whereas laminate is constructed of several thin layers of wood – usually a more expensive/decorative piece on top, and cheaper layers underneath.
+In contrast, laminate is constructed of several thin layers of wood, usually a more expensive/decorative piece on top, and cheaper layers underneath.

 However, the big advantage to a laminate guitar is the much lower cost, as well as the fact that they are more durable, and will be much more resistant to changes in humidity.